Truth is, I never wanted children.

 I may only have one baby here, but I will forever be a mom of two.

 I never knew this type of pain before.
 Actually feeling your heart break inside your chest as your childs heart stops beating.
 It's something Jim and I will carry with us for the rest of our lives.
-Always wondering what could have been, what Finn would have been like.
+Always wondering what could have been, what Finn would have been like, who she would be, who she would look like.

 We are forever grateful for the family of three that we have.
 The love we have between us and our sweet and perfect little Jack.